Working with attachments

 value to match the actual content length.

-- Get started - Try the messaging flows
+- Get started - Try out the messaging flows

-- Refer to the Managing messages guide for instructions on sending and receiving messages.
+- Read the Managing messages guide to learn how to send and receive messages.